Unsafe at Any Speed: "Disaster deferred"

 Nader also offered advice about the gear shift quadrants on earlier cars fitted with automatic transmissions.
 Several examples are given of people being run over, or cars becoming runaways because drivers were not familiar with the shift pattern, causing them to shift into reverse when intending to shift to low gear, or vice versa.
 Nader made an appeal to the auto industry to standardize gearshift patterns as a safety issue.

 Early automatic transmissions, including GM's Hydra-Matic, Packard's Ultramatic, and Borg Warner's automatic used by a number of independent manufacturers (Rambler, Studebaker) used a pattern of "P N D L R", which put Reverse at the bottom of the quadrant, next to Low.
 Because it was difficult to tell by feel whether the lever was in "Low" or in "Reverse", drivers intending to select "Reverse" would frequently fail to move the lever far enough and shoot forwards.
 Alternately, drivers intending to select "Low" sometimes moved it too far into "Reverse" when intending to move forwards, and the car could ram into walls or buildings, damaging property and/or injuring people.
 In addition, other manufacturers, such as Chrysler, used a push-button selector to choose gear ranges.

 Chevrolet's Powerglide, as used on the Corvair, used a "R N D L" pattern, which separated the Reverse from the Drive gears by Neutral in the ideal way, but which had no "P" selection, only providing a parking brake.
 Ford was the first to use the "P R N D L" pattern, which also separated Reverse from forward ranges by Neutral.
 Eventually, this pattern became the standard for all automatic-shift cars.

 Chapter 2 also exposes workmanship problems and companies' failure to honor warranties.

 "The second collision"

 Chapter 3 documents the history of crash science focusing on the effect on the human body (the second collision) as it collides with the interior of the car as the car hits another object (the first collision).
-Nader says that much knowledge was available to designers by the early 1960s but it was largely ignored within the American automotive industry.
+Nader claims that much knowledge was available to designers by the early 1960s but it was largely ignored within the American automotive industry.
 There are in-depth discussions about the steering assembly, instrument panel, windshield, passenger restraint, and the passenger compartment (which included everything from door strength to roll-over bars).
 Due to this, the "Nader bolt" was installed to reinforce doors.